English Version of the VIN Inspection Process

 VIN Inspections

 The Washington State Patrol performs physical inspections on vehicles that have been rebuilt after being destroyed or declared a total loss by an insurance company.
-We also will perform physical inspections as required on vehicles reported stolen, homemade vehicles, other vehicles without a proper VIN, or other special cases.
+We also will perform physical inspections as required on vehicles reported stolen, are homemade, vehicles without a proper VIN, and other special cases.

-• Verify that you need an inspection by visiting your official licensing agent, or go to https://www.dol.wa.gov/ for more information.
+- Verify that you need an inspection by visiting your official licensing agent in person.

-• Have all the paperwork necessary to complete your inspection including a your WSP Inspection Request Form provided by the licensing agent.
+- Have all the ORIGINAL paperwork necessary to complete your inspection including a your WSP Inspection Request Form provided by the DOL licensing agent.
+(Paperwork information is provided below in the What to Bring section.

-• Identify your closest VIN inspection location and use our online scheduler to make an appointment.
+- Identify all VIN inspection locations you are willing to travel to and use our online scheduler to make an appointment.

 WHAT TO BRING: